-If you have any questions about this report, or concerning your water utility, please contact Bill Nielson, Water Treatment Plant Operator, at 541-347-3007 or the City Manager, at 541-347-2437 Ext.
-229 or via email at citymanager@ci.bandon.or.us.
+If you have any questions about this report, or concerning your water utility, please contact Bill Nielson or Jim Youravish, Water Treatment Plant Operator, at 541-347-3007 or Robert Mawson, City Manager, at 541-347-2437 or via email at citymanager@cityofbandon.org.
 We want our valued customers to be informed about their water utility.
 To learn more, please attend any of our regularly scheduled City Council meetings.
 They are held on the first Monday of every month at 7:00 PM in the City Council Chambers at City Hall.
+Meeting times and dates subject to change.
+See the City of Bandon's website at www.cityofbandon.org for up-to-date information.